 Anyone familiar with arpeggiators will have no trouble in this section.
 By itself nothing to write home about, but along with the hugely flexible rhythm section, it provides many more creative possibilities to adventurous producers.

 Output Analog Brass and Winds is generally quite aggressive sounding, as one might expect from a brass section.
 This is not to say everything is bombastic.
 There are plenty of soft ambient patches and light woodwinds, but the instrument feels more comfortable wrecking and mangling sounds than subtly whispering them.

 I felt that the earlier Analog Strings library tended to blur the lines between synth and orchestral strings too far, presenting more of a pad synth than a recognisable string instrument.
 Analog Brass and Winds doesn’t suffer the same lack of character.
 Even the most mangled patches still have a strong hint of ‘brassiness’ about them, and though some are mostly lost in the chaos, on the whole, I always felt like I was playing a brass or woodwind instrument.

 The brass instruments, in particular, respond best to the synthesis treatment because of the very nature of the instruments’ sharp timbre.

-Whereas Analog Strings appeals, in my opinion, more to sound design, Analog Brass and Winds can also easily fit with more traditional orchestrations as an underscore to emphasise existing brass lines, or simply for upfront impact.
+Whereas Analog String appeals, in my opinion, more to sound design, Analog Brass and Winds can also easily fit with more traditional orchestrations as an underscore to emphasise existing brass lines, or simply for upfront impact.
 This can easily fit in with your traditional scoring libraries to bring a more contemporary sound.